 Interview with Dr. Eyad Sarraj, Director, Gaza Community Mental Health Programme

-(Dr. Sarraj also directs the Independent Commission for Human Rights in Palestine)
+and director of the Independent Commission for Human Rights in Palestine

 When I started work here, I was the only psychiatrist in all of the Gaza Strip.
 In the last 10 years, we have seen 14,000 people and have trained not only our own staff, but also teachers, doctors, and institutions in the community.
 We established a postgraduate diploma in community mental health and human rights.
 It is a two-year diploma with seven universities contributing teaching, including Tel Aviv University.
 This year we graduate our first group of graduates.
 The program is recognized at the level of a masters degree.
 Instead of simply sending one man or woman to study abroad we decided it would be better to teach 10 or 12.

 In the course of working with the patients, we could not help but see that there is a very intimate relationship between mental health and human rights.
 It was impossible for us to define mental health, a state of wellbeing, in a state of oppression, in an environment that is very oppressive and very abusive in so many ways to the individual sense of dignity.